BeefStew34/DigitIdentifierKNN-Python/README.md

-# Digit Classifier With KNN
+#Hand Written Digit Classifier With KNN
 This project utilizes a subset of the MNIST handwriten dataset and a K-Nearest Neighbor approach to compare a sample to existing data in n-space via euclidean distance